Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 The reason that this is outsourced so much is that running even one Facebook group can take a great deal of time and effort.

 These are some of the more important/common social media platforms, but there is a large pool of social platforms out there.
-When you pick your niche or find an industry you’re interested in, you can research what platforms they’re part of.

 Some of the things involved in social media management include: